-Providing Prompt TB Testing, Diagnosis, Treatment, and Care
+Providing TB Testing, Diagnosis and Treatment at Family Urgent Care

 The Ins and Outs Of Tuberculosis

-Tuberculosis is an infectious disease caused by Mycobacterium tuberculosis, which mainly affects the lungs, although many systems can be involved.
-It is a contagious disease that spreads when an infected person coughs, sneezes or comes in close contact with healthy individuals.
+Tuberculosis is an infectious disease caused by Mycobacterium tuberculosis, primarily affecting the lungs, although it can also involve other systems.
+It is a contagious disease that spreads when an infected person coughs, sneezes, or comes in close contact with healthy individuals.

 Those people who have a weakened immune system or have contracted HIV or AIDS are more prone to contracting tuberculosis than individuals with a healthy immune system.